WHAT YOU SHOULD KNOW:

-- Blood tests: A sample of your blood be sent to the lab for tests.
-These may used to check your blood count and to see if your treatment is working.
+- Blood tests may be used to check your blood count and to see if your treatment is working.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your abdomen and pelvis.
-An MRI may show if the cancer has spread.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- An x-ray, CT, or MRI may be done to see if the cancer has spread.
+You may be given contrast liquid to help the cancer show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

-- Hysterectomy: This is surgery to remove your uterus.
+- Hysterectomy is surgery to remove your uterus.
 Your fallopian tubes and ovaries also may be removed.
-Caregivers may also remove some nearby lymph nodes.
+Healthcare providers may also remove nearby lymph nodes.

-- Hormone therapy: These may be used to block estrogen or slow the growth of endometrial cancer.
+- Hormone therapy may be used to block estrogen or slow the growth of endometrial cancer.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.